usnistgov/ARIAC/wiki/tutorials/sensor_interface.md

 You should have already completed the [GEAR interface tutorial](gear_interface.md).

-# Cameras and Sensors in ARIAC 2021
+# Cameras and Sensors in ARIAC 2022

 As described in the competition specifications, there are sensors available for you to place in the environment.
 How you can select which sensors to use is covered in the [competition configuration specifications](../documentation/competition_specifications.md).

-To start with, launch ARIAC with a sample workcell environment configuration that contains an arm and some sensors in various locations:
+To start with, launch ARIAC with a sample workcell environment configuration that contains some sensors in various locations:

 ```bash
 roslaunch nist_gear sample_environment.launch